A collection constructor is a system-defined function with the same name as the collection type. It returns a collection of the specified type.

 index: 3, Element: 30

-In this example, an associative array type ty1 is first declared, where the index is of type PLS_INTEGER and the element is of type int.
-The variable x is then declared as an associative array of type ty1.
-The constructor function for ty1 is used to directly assign the element value to x.
-Finally, the index and element of x are traversed and outputted sequentially.
+In this example, an associative array type ty1 is first declared, where the index is of the PLS_INTEGER type and the element is of the int type.
+A variable x of the ty1 type is then declared.
+The element value is directly assigned to x in the ty1 constructor.
+The index and element of x are then traversed and output one by one.